Chao-Xi/jxazurebook/docs/az104/3indentity.md

 The key takeaways from this article are:

 * Users in Azure AD are identity objects with a set of permissions, and they can originate from within or outside the Azure AD tenant.
-* Administrative users have specific roles assigned to them, while tenant members can be employees or specific teams with access to Azure services.
+* **Administrative users have specific roles assigned to them, while tenant members can be employees or specific teams with access to Azure services**.
 * Guest users are external users invited to collaborate within the Azure AD tenant.
-* Users have default permissions and properties that can be modified, such as job title, display name, and usage location.
+* **Users have default permissions and properties that can be modified, such as job title, display name, and usage location**.
 * Role assignments provide users with access to perform specific operations within Azure environments.
 * Users can have **object ownership, allowing them to manage apps, devices, groups, and resources they own within Azure**.